Cermaq selects ScaleAQ as its partner for iFarm

 From the left: Noralf Rønningen (ScaleAQ), Karl Fredrik Ottem (Cermaq), Geir Hauge (BioSort)

-iFarm is a system under development that uses image recognition and the identification of each individual salmon to monitor the status and development of every single fish in a cage, including growth, health and lice.
+iFarm is a system under development that uses image recognition and the identification of each individual salmon to monitor the status and development of every single fish in a pen, including growth, health and lice.
 Individual fish can be sorted out, and only fish that need to be will be treated for health issues. iFarm thus enables a shift from group-based operations to individualised care, and will improve fish health and welfare in the aquaculture sector.
 The sensor-based solutions for iFarm are being developed by BioSort.
 Cermaq has been awarded four development licences for iFarm.

 ScaleAQ manufactures and supplies fully equipped aquaculture facilities, digital technology, design services, infrastructure and other services in a reliable, sustainable and innovative way.
 The company establishes, optimises and upgrades aquaculture facilities.
 ScaleAQ is a newly-created, globally focused, Norwegian-based company that bring expertise and innovation to onshore and sea-based aquaculture.
 As a result of the merger of Steinsvik, Aqualine, AquaOptima, and now also PanLogica, the company offers a complete package of world class services to customers in the aquaculture industry in more than 40 countries via its 900 employees across 27 offices.